SIMPLE UNCONTESTED DIVORCE

 Consider Alimony and Child Support

 You and your spouse may agree to alimony, either temporary or permanent, based on the need of one spouse and the other's ability to pay.
-Child support should be paid based on net income and the Arkansas Family Support Chart.
+As of July 1, 2020, child support is set pursuant to the Arkansas Family Support Chart and the Income Shares Model.

 After you have discussed these topics, take a deep breath, then call me: